MobilePayDev/MobilePay-AppSwitch-API/README.md

 # MobilePay-AppSwitch API
-Technical documentation on how to interact with MobilePay AppSwitch APIs.
+Technical documentation on how to interact with MobilePay AppSwitch API.

 ## REST API
 The folder offers technical documentation on how to interact with the AppSwitch REST API.